ucgmsim/velocity_modelling/wiki/Generating-1D-Profiles.md

 - Ensure all required arguments are provided.
 - Check that the model version YAML exists and is correctly named.
-- For more details on the velocity model system, see the [Generating a Velocity Model](Generating-3D-Model) documentation.

 ---

-Let me know if you want to add or modify any sections!